denten-books/plain-text/1-metaphor.md

 the context of the long history of brain-to-brain interfaces, routinely mediated by paper, ink, code, and silicon.
 Media intercedes.
 But as technological dreams become reality they also grow less interesting and more mundane.
-Habituation smoothes the rough edges of irreconcilability.
+Habituation smoothes the rough edges of irreconcilability between human and machine.
 The tool recedes from view and begins to seem like a natural and direct extension of the body.
 The goal of computational poetics is to denaturalize the encounter, to bring the receding media to light, and to expose the mediating systems supporting the simulation.
-A measure of discomfort in the fit between bodies and screens ensures our ability to structure the encounter on our own terms and to opt out when needed.
-My concern is not with the metaphysical entailments of a possible post-human future.
+A measure of discomfort in the fit between bodies, keyboards, and screens ensures our ability to structure the encounter on our own terms: to opt in when useful and to opt out when necessary.
+My concern is not with the metaphysical entailments of a possible posthuman future.
 The illusion of directness rather conceals the very human mechanisms of command and control.
-The simulation is ultimately a power structure and an economy of exchange between physical and mental resources.
+The simulation ultimately embodies a specific power structure in an economy of exchange between physical and mental resources.
+In this market there are those who profit and those whose virtual avatars become a commodity.

 The above comments apply to computation generally.
 We will spend the following chapters peeling apart the layers of the literary and the bibliographic